mark-hobbs/mark-hobbs.github.io/_posts/2025-01-01-genetic-algorithm-from-scratch.md

 View the repo: [ga-demo](https://github.com/mark-hobbs/ga-demo/)

 This post details the implementation of a genetic algorithm from scratch and provides a number of visual examples to help develop the readers understanding.
+Beyond teaching the reading about genetic algorithms...

 There is a strong focus on the use of good object-oriented programming (OOP) practices.
 Modular, extensible and maintainable...

 Genetic algorithms are heuristic optimisation technique that mimic the process of natural selection.
 Over a long enough timeframe, ..., leading to the emergence of increasingly well-adapted solutions.